 We are making Quokka.js free for everyone.
-While we may introduce a commercial edition with some advanced features in future, the plan is to forever provide the community edition for free.
+In future we are also going to introduce the commercial edition with some advanced features, but we will forever provide the community edition for free.

 Quokka.js supports user plugins that can provide hooks at various stages of the code execution process.
 Write your own awesome plugin and share it with others.